Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 This printable kid’s Advent Calendar counts down to Christmas with a fun activity each day.
 What a great way to celebrate and countdown to Christmas with your family every day for the month of December.

 This Printable Advent Calendar is modern, full of color, and sure to brighten up any space in your home this holiday.
-This specially designed calendar is easy to put together and a great way for you and your family to spend some time with each other and assemble the envelopes, and get each of you thinking what you’d like to do for each day of the month.
+This specially designed calendar is easy to put together and a great way for you and your family to spend some time with each other and assemble the mini envelopes, and get each of you thinking about what you’d like to do for each day of the month.
 There are plenty of blank cards to add your own ideas.

 printables